HomeITAdmin/nextcloud_geoblocker/README.md

 ```

 - This should either give you "US" as output or an hopefully helpful error message.
+- There are still cases where the database cannot be accessed.
+This is maybe caused
+  by additional security features like SELinux or AppArmor.
+Try putting the database
+  file into the same directory as the "geoip2.phar" file in "3rdparty/maxmind_geolite2/"
+  and configure the full path on the settings page accordingly.

 ### Data from Regional Internet Registries (RIRs)